xenomachina/kotlin-argparser/README.md

 arguments, but in POSIX mode the first positional argument that is encountered disables option processing for the remaining arguments.
-In either mode, if the argument "--" is encountered while option processing is enabled, then option processing is for the rest of the command-line.
+In either mode, if the argument "--" is encountered while option processing is enabled, then option processing is disabled for the rest of the command-line.
 Once the options and option-arguments have been eliminated, what remains are considered to be positional arguments.